-Pending disclosure and documentation of social security numbers, COC will allow the family to retain its place on the waiting list for 90 calendar days.
-If not all household members have disclosed their SSNs at the next time COC is issuing vouchers, COC will issue a voucher to the next eligible applicant family on the waiting list.
+Pending disclosure and documentation of social security numbers, the PHACOC-will allow the family to retain its place on the waiting list for finsert amount of time reasonable for PHA[90 calendar days.
+If not all household members have disclosed their SSNs at the next time the PHACOC -is issuing vouchers, the PHACOC -will issue a voucher to the next eligible applicant family on the waiting list.

-The family must provide the information necessary to establish the family's eligibility and determine the appropriate level of assistance, as well as completing required forms, providing required signatures, and submitting required documentation.
-If any materials are missing, COC will provide the family with a written list of items that must be submitted.
+The family must provide the information necessary to establish the family's eligibility and determine the appropriate level of assistance, and must complete required forms, provide required signatures, and submit required documentation.
+If any materials are missing, the PHACOC -will provide the family with a written list of items that must be submitted.